 loda setup

-Getting Started
+🏁 Getting Started

 Usage: loda <command> <options>

-Core Commands:
+Commands:

 profile <program> Measure program evaluation time (see -t)

-mutate <program> Mutate a program and mine for OEIS sequences
+mutate <program> Mutate a program to mine for integer sequences

 setup Run interactive setup to configure LODA